Sydney Rocks – Blue Water Classic (4 Nights) Sydney to the Hawkesbury River and Return

 Australia boasts more than 25,000 kilometers of spectacular coastline

-Discover the still wild coast of Western Australia, the bucket list Rowley Shoals, beautiful Sydney Harbour and surrounds, and the seafood rich waters of the Eyre Peninsula.
+Discover the still wild coast of Western Australia, the bucket list Rowley Shoals, the beautiful Sydney Harbour and surrounds, and the seafood rich waters of the Eyre Peninsula.

 Don’t just see the magnificent Kimberley Coast – Experience it!

-True North – setting the Kimberley benchmark for more than 30 years!
+True North – setting the Kimberley benchmark for more than 35 years!

 Meet traditional Indonesians on Banda Island and the Melanesian people of Gam and Waigeo.
 See the dragons on Komodo and swim with the whale sharks of Cenderawasih Bay.
 All whilst surrounded in comfort and style.